berkayclk/product-dashboard-be/README.md

 This project is developed as [Spring Boot](http://projects.spring.io/spring-boot/) Web Application to manage products on a dashboard.

-Application is documented with swagger-ui tool.
-It can be accessible on {domain}/swager-ui.html
+Application is availablle on the [HEROKU (swagger-doc)](https://product-dashboard-be.herokuapp.com/swagger-ui.html)

 ## Requirements